SwifDoo PDF

 Solution 3.
 Enable Two-step Verification

-In order to stop Microsoft single use code emails, you can turn on Two-step verification.
+To stop Microsoft single use code email, you can turn on Two-step verification.
 When logging in on a new device, in addition to the password, a verification code is also required.

 • Visit Microsoft security page and sign in to your account.